Doraemon: Nobita's Space Heroes

-Doraemon: Nobita's Space Heroes (ドラえもん のび太の, Doraemon: Nobita no Supēsu Hīrōzu), also known as Doraemon The Super Star 2015 and later as Doraemon the Movie 35th is a anime science fiction action adventure film and the 35th Doraemon film.
+Doraemon: Nobita's Space Heroes (ドラえもん のび太の, Doraemon: Nobita no Supēsu Hīrōzu), also known as Doraemon The Super Star 2015 and later as Doraemon the Movie 35th, is an anime science fiction action adventure film and the 35th Doraemon film.
 Released in Japan on 7 March 2015, it commemorates the 35th anniversary of the Doraemon (1979) anime series and the 10th anniversary of the Doraemon (2005) anime.
-It is similar to Doraemon's 6th movie, Nobita's Little Star Wars (1985).

 Plot

-One night, a space ship crashes into the hill at dark night.
-The next morning, Suneo, Gian and Shizuka decide to make a movie about a space-based hero film "Guardians of the Galaxy", which is a magical current blockbuster.
+In the introduction scenario, a space ship crashes into the hill at dark night.
+The next morning, Suneo, Gian and Shizuka decide to make a movie about a space-based hero film Guardians of the Galaxy, which is a magical current blockbuster.

-Meanwhile, Nobita does rubber band art in front of the little kids, and heads towards the hill where he finds his three friends shooting the film.
+Meanwhile, Nobita does rubber band art in front of the little kids.
+After that, Nobita jumps and says “急げ！” and the theame song begins.
+After that, nobita heads towards the hill where he finds his three friends shooting the film.
 Gian and Suneo made Nobita perform as the monster, as Nobita wanted to act.
-Gian beats Nobita as he was a space alien, where Nobita runs away to his house to ask help from Doreamon.
+Gian beats Nobita as he was a space alien, where Nobita runs away to his house to ask help from Doraemon.
 After that, the two return to the hill and Doraemon takes a gadget from his pocket, which is a film director called Burger director.
 They all become space heroes (using a "real-light", which made their costumes real) and with the help from Burger, they started fighting a fake space monster.

 Later, an alien from another planet arrive to ask help from the space heroes and they agreed to follow him.
 On the spacecraft, the alien named Aron reveals himself as the sheriff of Pokkoru planet which is full of mice.
 He was lucky to escape the pursuit of security personnel of "Recreation Land Space" (who are actually alien pirates).
 The following morning, Aron and the reconnaissance group enter the Pokkoru planet.
 After that Aron tries to warn the councilors and public to remain alert, but no one believes him.
 Nobita discovers some alien pirates so they push him away, where he goes down and drops the star crest down in the wells.

 Fortunately, Aron finds Nobita tied by ropes and accidentally left his disguise active knowing that Space Land is sucking the energy plan of the planet to shoot down the Arumasu star.
 However, Aron and Nobita were discovered by Meba, and Gian and Suneo were arrested earlier by Ogon.
 Shizuka, Doraemon and Nobita had seen the star drifting toward him, and they knew something was wrong so they rescue them and their friends.
 Although the rescue was successful, Shizuka was caught by Haido.
 In order to make Aron's group surrender, he threatens to impale her, but Burger director shows virtual images to scare Haido and save Shizuka.